nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 watchLink.sendUserInfo(userInfo).then(success).catch(error)
 //	Upon return, userInfo.TIMESTAMP contains the unique numeric
-//timestamp that can be used to refer to the transfer.
+//	timestamp that can be used to refer to the transfer.
 ```
 User information transfers are normally acknowledged by the receiving end, at which point the success function is invoked.
 However, if ```null``` is provided for the success parameter, the transfer will be sent without acknowledgement.
 For this behaviour you must use the traditional Cordova plugin call.